-Clear and consistent guidance should be provided to staff and community groups that undertake bushland management activities within vegetated areas of the City in order to minimise the spread of pathogens and prevent new infestations.
+Clear and consistent guidance should be provided to staff, contractors and community groups that undertake bushland management activities within vegetated areas of the City in order to minimise the spread of pathogens and prevent new infestations.

-Develop and implement City of Joondalup Bushland Management Manual to provide staff and community groups with guidance for activities undertaken within parks and natural areas to minimise the spread of pathogens.
+Develop and implement a City of Joondalup Bushland Management Manual to provide staff, contractors and community groups with guidance for activities undertaken within parks and natural areas that can increase the spread of pathogens.